 What is the MyCode Community Health Initiative?

-It is a precision medicine project enrolling patients at Geisinger locations in Pennsylvania and New Jersey.
+It is a precision medicine project enrolling patients at Geisinger locations in Pennsylvania.
 MyCode uses a systemwide biobank to store blood and other samples for use in research — particularly genetic research — by Geisinger and its collaborators.

 What kind of research does MyCode do?